semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 }
 {% endhighlight %}

-You can see here that our document has been inserted in the *"game_of_throne"* index, with the type *"character"*.
+You can see here that our document has been inserted in the *"game_of_thrones"* index, with the type *"character"*.
 You can also see that Elasticsearch gave our document an ID which id *AU0QJ2sJ1MYCa_CVGtD5*.
 Also, the version of the document has been set to 1 (the first version).
 Finally, Elasticsearch informed us that he performed the creation.

 ### Retrieve documents